Highlights

 63

-Now, before we get into all the details of how you can watch 'Babe' right now, here are some useful insights about the Universal Pictures, Kennedy Miller Productions fantasy flick.
+Now, before we get into all the details of how you can watch 'Babe' right now, here are some helpful info about the Universal Pictures, Kennedy Miller Productions fantasy flick.
 Babe starring Christine Cavanaugh, Miriam Margolyes, Danny Mann, Hugo Weaving has a G rating, a runtime of about 1 hr 32 min.
 The release date of the movie is August 4th, 1995.
-The movie received a user score of 63/100 on TMDb, which reflects reviews from 3,028 real users.
+The movie received a user score of 63/100 on TMDb, which comes from reviews from 3,028 community users.

-In the mood to watch 'Babe' without leaving the house?
-Hunting down a streaming service to buy, rent, download, or watch the Chris Noonan-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Thinking of starting 'Babe' on your favorite screen?
+Hunting down a streaming service to buy, rent, download, or watch the Chris Noonan-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Babe' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Babe' on each platform when they are available.
 'Babe' is currently available to rent, purchase, or stream via subscription on YouTube, Fandango At Home, Spectrum On Demand, Prime Video, Apple TV, Google Play Movies, and Microsoft Store in the US.

 'Babe' Release Dates